Asian Pulled Pork

 Instant Pot Method

-Trim the excess fat from the ribs.
+Trim the excess fat from the ribs or the roast.

 Turn the saute feature on to heat the pressure cooker.
 Season the meat with salt, pepper, and onion powder.